Privacy-Constrained Policies via Mutual Information Regularized Policy Gradients: CONCLUSION

-By minimizing the mutual information between sensitive state variables and actions at a given timestep, we can learn policies whose actions do not reveal the value of sensitive state variables.
-There are many questions open for future work.
-A natural one is whether it is possible to form a model-free gradient estimator of \(I_{q_\phi}(a_t;u_t)\).
-A final area of interest is if there are useful applications to \emph{maximizing} the mutual informations instead of minimizing as we have done throughout.
+By minimizing the mutual information between sensitive state variables and actions, we can learn policies whose actions do not reveal the value of sensitive state variables, even in high dimensions and complex environments.
+Further development of this work could lead to increased trust between RL systems and users.